 If an employee alleges a failure to comply with these disclosure requirements, the employer may assert impossibility of performance provided this impossibility is not caused by or resulting from a legal violation.

-Status: Passed the Assembly on a party-line vote, and has passed the Senate's Labor and Industrial Relations Committee and is pending in the Appropriations Committee.
+Status: Passed the Assembly on a party-line vote and is currently pending in the Senate.
 A similar bill (AB 2895) stalled in 2016.